Chapter 9:

 “Isn’t it impressive?”
 Eralia nudged a pawn forward.
 “Even the smallest piece can become a queen.”

-Her fingers trembled.
-She slid her queen across the board, stopping it right in front of Eralia’s pawn, completely undefended.
+Laufa’s fingers trembled.
+She slid her queen across the board, stopping it just in front of Eralia’s pawn, completely undefended.

 Laufa looked down.
 “I don’t have one.”

 Eralia leaned back.
 “Interesting!”
-A genuine laugh escaped her.
-It might’ve been the first time Laufa had heard her actually laugh.
+A genuine chuckle escaped her.
+It might’ve been the first time she’d actually laughed.

-“Not quite,” Eralia began clearing the board, sweeping the pieces into the set.
+“Not quite,” Eralia began sweeping pieces off the table.
 “We both lost the game, so I suppose we’ll both have to offer concessions.”

 She slammed her hands onto the table and shot to her feet.
 “This was your plan the whole time!”